swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 - Section 2.4, "Organizational Identity for Natural Persons", was updated to define a minimum set of attributes for providing personal orgazational identity information.

 - Section 3.2.5, "The orgAffiliation Attribute", was introduced.

+- The concept of "scoped attributes" was introduced, see section 3.1.3.

 **Changes between version 1.5 and version 1.6:**